alexanderenrique/alexanderenrique.github.io/src/coding/NEMO-MQTT-Plugin.md

 - Also added a standalone MQTT broker to keep things going.

 ### 09/29/2025
+**Main Task:** Python package creation

+**Notes:**
 - Don't you love it when you leave something and come back to it and like magically you left it in a working state, and you're ready to go onto the next big thing?
 - Fired it up this morning and basically the MQTT was working nicely, and my broker was able to pick it up using 1883.
 - Created a new repo and project to make a python package, my first package!
 - Package install went well, I got it installed on a test project and it seems to work.

 ### 09/26/2025
+**Main Task:** Redis learning and testing

+**Notes:**
--Working on this more, learning about the whol "redi" thing which acts an an intermediary between NEMO and the MQTT service.
+- Working on this more, learning about the whol "redi" thing which acts an an intermediary between NEMO and the MQTT service.
 Messages are sent to the redi and consumed by the MQTT so you can't trust the redi logs, you need to look at the MQTT.
 Which is what matters anywas.

 ### 09/25/2025
+**Main Task:** Initial plugin development and architecture changes

+**Notes:**
 - Got something coded up as a plugin, starting the testing phase, getting it to work the way I want
 - Well I got this crazy error where eveytime you initialize Django, like two instances of the MQTT plugin happen and then they fight eachother over connection to the port.
 I couldn't get it resolved so I changed architecture
 - It's tough becasue in real life I don't think Django initializes that often but it feels like good practice to maybe keep it more seperate
--

 ### 09/23/2025
+**Main Task:** Django signals refactor

+**Notes:**
 - Per Mathieu's request, I'm changing to a django signals method so that I don't have MQTT dependencies directly in the code.
 It's more modular and easier to maintain.
 - I'll need to add a bare minimum django.signal, to then trigger the MQTT plugin message.
 - Clobbered my old work and started with the signals, the initial work always goes quickly and then it's testing it and getting what you want that takes a lot of fine tuning.